For young drivers, it's a frustrating fact that car insurance is very costly.

 Adding your son or daughter to your car insurance can be a more cost-effective way to help the young driver get on the road when an insurance policy in their own name may simply be too expensive.

-You can add your son or daughter as a named driver to your Admiral Single Car, MultiCar or MultiCover policy - not only could it work out cheaper than having a policy in their own name, it allows your children to gain experience on the road and start building up their Admiral No Claims Bonus (NCB).
+You can add your son or daughter as a named driver to your Admiral Single Car, MultiCar or MultiCover policy - not only could it work out cheaper than having a policy in their own name, it allows your children to gain experience on the road.

 If your car is in one of the lower car insurance groups, the cost of adding your children will be relatively modest.
 But if you drive a car in one of the higher insurance groups, it will add a lot to your premium or our Underwriting Team might decline adding your children.